Agusrodri/PBA-Uniswap-Based-DEX/README.md

 To run all the test suites, make a `cd` to `/pba-assignment-3-Agusrodri/substrate-node-template` and run the command `cargo test -p pallet-dex`.

 ### Running the node and interacting with PolkadotJs
-To run the node, first make a `cd` to `/pba-assignment-3-Agusrodri/substrate-node-template` and run `cargo check -p node-template-runtime --release`.
-If there are no errors, run `cargo build --release`.
-When the build finishes, run `./target/release/node-template --dev`.
-After this, open PolkadotJs on your favourite browser and start swapping!
+To run the node:
+* First make a `cd` to `/pba-assignment-3-Agusrodri/substrate-node-template`

+* Run `cargo check -p node-template-runtime --release`

+* If there are no errors, run `cargo build --release`

+* When the build finishes, run `./target/release/node-template --dev`

+* After these steps, open PolkadotJs on your favourite browser and start swapping!

+>**Note:** Before you start creating pools and swapping, ensure you minted some assets to your account with the `mint_asset()` extrinsic.
+Otherwise you will not be able to make any operation with the node.

+### Future improvements
+Personally, I really enjoyed developing this project.
+I think I could improve it by adding v2 Uniswap features to it, like providing the possibility of creating pools of type **Asset/Asset**.
+Also, I think that I could modularize the code for each part to be more reusable.